minprog/uva-prog-ink/10 Materials/60 Week 6/20 Exercises.md

 ### Printing the population list nicely ###

 Your first assignment with this file is to print the data to the screen.
-Define a function like this:
+Create a file called `hw6.py` and define a function like this:

 	def print_population_list(filename):
 		'''